Polyethylene glycol (PEG) dosage

 Analytical methods used

-PEG quantification can be performed by several analytical techniques depending on the complexity of the matrix:
+PEG quantification can be performed using several analytical techniques depending on the complexity of the matrix:

-• Infrared spectroscopy (FTIR) : used to confirm the presence of characteristic ethoxylated groups in polymer or cosmetic matrices.
+- Infrared spectroscopy (FTIR) : used to confirm the presence of characteristic ethoxylated groups in polymeric or cosmetic matrices.

-• MALDI-TOF : In some cases, this mass spectrometry technique makes it possible to obtain a detailed distribution of the molecular masses of PEGs.
+- MALDI-TOF : in some cases, this mass spectrometry technique allows obtaining a detailed distribution of the molecular masses of PEGs.

-YesWeLab selects the most suitable method based on the nature of the product, the mass range of the polymer and the customer's requirements.
+YesWeLab selects the most suitable method based on the nature of the product, the range of polymer masses and the customer's requirements.

 Industrial and regulatory applications